mayabuchanan27/digits/index.md

 ### Viewing the running app

-If all goes well, the template application will appear at [http://localhost:3000](http://localhost:3000).
+If all goes well, the digits application will appear at [http://localhost:3000](http://localhost:3000).
 You can login using the credentials in [settings.development.json](https://github.com/ics-software-engineering/nextjs-application-template/blob/main/config/settings.development.json), or else register a new account.

 ### ESLint